katieraby/northcoders-news-API/README.md

 # STOP!

-If you have reached this point, let one of the teaching team know.
-One of us will be able to take a look at our code and give you some feedback.
+If you have reached this point, let someone on the teaching team know.
+One of us will be able to take a look at your code and give you some feedback.
+While we are looking at your code, you can continue with the following:

 # Continue...